 Ability to Ensure Compliance/Enforce.
 Various commenters suggested that the policy clarification in the initial Notice No. 10-9 could prove difficult for PHMSA to enforce.
 In addition, commenters suggested that the policy clarification could decrease regulatory clarity and make it more difficult for the regulated entities to comply with the HMR.

-One commenter opposed the policy clarification expressing concern that by placing the maintenance of the EX number wholly in the hands of the manufacturer, the U.S. user or seller has no capacity to assure that the numbers are being administered and applied correctly.
+One commenter opposed the policy clarification expressing concern that by placing the maintenance of the EX Start Printed Page 38056number wholly in the hands of the manufacturer, the U.S. user or seller has no capacity to assure that the numbers are being administered and applied correctly.
 They state: “it is the importers and end users who are transporting the products in the U.S., not the manufacturers.
 The importers and end users are the ones who must demonstrate compliance.”